J-c0d3r/Unity_CSJA_InfinityRunner/README.md

 ✔️Future Updates:<br>

 - [x] Change mecanic that player jump to player fly
-- [x] Generation platforms with aleatory
+- [x] Generation platforms with randomness
   - [x] Add one more platform
-- [x] Add two more backgrounds that it'll generate in sometimes
+- [x] Add two more backgrounds that it'll generate sometimes
-- [x] Add spwan powerlife(randomly) to increase player's life
+- [x] Add spawn powerlife(randomly) to increase player's life
   - [x] Add movimentation like a sinusoid
-- [x] Add supershoot that going increase and destroy everything in the screen
+- [x] Add supershoot that is going to increase and destroy everything in the screen
-- [x] Add coins on the platforms that makes generates points
+- [x] Add coins on the platforms that generates points
 - [x] Add time record
 - [x] Add difficult speed(it'll increases by the time)
 - [x] Add UI player stats(Leftside(life, points, time), Rightside(points record, time record))
 - [x] Add enemy 06 like a kamikaze switching red and normal color
 - [x] Add collison FX 03 when player or enemies explodes
-- [x] Add feedback visual for player when your character receive any damage
+- [x] Add visual feedback for player when your character receive any damage
 - [x] Add smoke FX when player are flying
 - [x] Add sounds in the game(player fly, player shoot, enemies and player death, enemy shoot, coin collected, background song, sound button)
-- [x] Add button pause
+- [x] Add pause button

 <br>

-🛠️Some Ajusts:<br>
+🛠️Some Adjustments:<br>

 - [x] Ajust UI image and position player in front of button fly
-- [x] Player not can grab on walls
+- [x] Player can not grab on walls
-- [x] When player dies the game continuos running for 1.5 seconds
+- [x] When player dies the game continues running for 1.5 seconds
 - [x] Fix first platform where player spawn when game starts
 - [x] Improve menu screen
-- [x] General balancement in the game(player and enemies lifes and damage; player flys; points)
+- [x] General balancement in the game(player and enemies lifes and damage; player flies; points)

 <br>